humanai-foundation/humanai-foundation.github.io/_gsocprojects/2025/project_ArtExtract.md

 layout: default
 logo: artextract.jpg
 description: |
-   The ArtExtract project aims at using artificial intelligence in combination with multi-spectral imaging techniques to gain insight in ancient paintings and other form of fine art.
+   The ArtExtract project leverages artificial intelligence and multi-spectral imaging techniques to uncover hidden details in ancient paintings and fine art.
+By analyzing underlying layers, brushstrokes, and pigment compositions, we aim to gain deeper insights into historical artworks and artistic techniques.
 ---

 {% include gsoc_project.ext %}